MSK Rotation Overview

 Rotation Lead: Dr. Jacqueline Stoller

-The MSK rotation is a two-week outpatient rotation that takes place during the first two weeks of each block.
+The MSK portion is a two-week outpatient rotation that takes place during the first two weeks of each block.
 It is comprised of five components:

-1) Develop an approach to managing common MSK conditions seen in Family Medicine.
+Develop an approach to the investigation and management of common MSK and orthopedic conditions seen in Family Medicine.

-4) Exposure to Rheumatology and pain clinics and know when to refer patients to these specialities.
+Exposure to Rheumatology and Pain Clinics and know when to refer patients to these specialities.

 Evaluation

-Dr. Stoller will complete an ITER for each resident on POWER at the end of the rotation.
+Dr. Stoller will complete an ITER for each resident on POWER at the end of the rotation, in collaboration with feedback provided by other staff that worked with the resident during the rotation.

 On this rotation, residents should work towards the following competencies: